nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Similar to other commands, the commands `g` and `te` are parsed in `AddressBookParser`, where it is checked that there are no other arguments.

 During their execution, it is checked that there is a current user selected, using `Model#getSelectedIndex()`.
-If it is `-1`, then a `CommandException` is thrown.
+If the returned value is `-1`, then a `CommandException` is thrown.

 The CommandResult returned indicates whether it is triggered by a GitHub or Telegram command using booleans variables.